MoonlightCapital/MoonlightBot-docs/support/beta.md

 ### I don't want to lose all my temproles, infractions and server configuration

-You can seamlessly switch to beta by asking for all your data to be transferred by a MoonlightBot Staff member.
-This operation usually takes a few minutes with no downtime.
-[Join the support server](https://discord.gg/hNQWVVC) so we can help you out with this.
+If you choose to transfer your data, you won't!
+You can seamlessly switch to beta by [transferring your data as described above](#will-i-have-to-keep-both-stable-and-beta-if-i-want-to-use-it).

 ### I don't comply with the requirement of having at least a server admin in MoonlightBot's support server